 Timothy Keener, in The Meaning of Marriage, said, “Marriage is glorious, but hard.
 It is a burning joy and strength, and yet it is also blood, sweat, and tears, humbling defeats, and exhausting victories … there is no relationship between beings that is greater or more important than marriage.”
 It is useless to be malicious toward those who oppose this viewpoint, but it is imperative to remain bold while refusing to bow to those who desire to destroy the intrinsic human beauty of biblical American culture.

 I believe in the beauty of life created with intentionality, and firmly embrace God’s love which reaches all humankind.
-I love every man and woman, and I am convinced life will be full of joy and peace when God, not self, is God.
-Again, I love marriage.
+I love every man and woman, and I am convinced life will be full of joy and peace when God, not self, is God and we observe His guidelines for living.
+Again, I love biblical marriage.